-(1) In general, individuals who are at least sixty-five (65) years old on January 1 of the year of application and disabled individuals may receive a credit on their property taxes for their homesteads if those taxes increase more than two and one-half percent (2.5%) in an even numbered year or five percent (5%) in an odd numbered year and the individual's federal adjusted income does not exceed the statutory limit.
-The amount of the credit is determined by the amount the General Assembly appropriates to fund the credit.

-(2) Definition of Terms.
+- (1) This rule only applies to applications filed after 2005. - (2) In general, individuals who are at least sixty-five (65) years old on January 1 of the year of application and disabled individuals may receive a credit on their property taxes for their homesteads if those taxes increase more than two and one-half percent (2.5%) in an even numbered year or five percent (5%) in an odd numbered year and the individual's federal adjusted income does not exceed the statutory limit.
+The amount of the credit is determined by the amount the General Assembly appropriates to fund the credit. - (3) Definition of Terms.